MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 > [!NOTE]
 > - For the same channel (such as Windows Spotlight), images provided by your team for the last created message will be automatically provided for your next message.
 However, you can override that image with a new image upload.
-> - Once you click ‘Send for approval’ at the end of a fully customized message creation flow, anyone in your tenant that has the “Organizational Messages Approver” Entra role described above will be able to review and approve/reject your message.
+> - Once you select ‘Send for approval’ at the end of a fully customized message creation flow, anyone in your tenant that has the “Organizational Messages Approver” Entra role described above will be able to review and approve/reject your message.
 > - If you save your draft before the ‘Schedule’ step and thus do not provide a custom message name, the Draft will have a programmatically generated name based on the date-time when you saved the draft.
 You can edit this message name by modifying the draft message.
 > - Not all selections in the ‘Objective’ step might have premade messages available.
 However, all objectives will have the “create your own’ format available for full customization authoring.